 To enhance your blog’s online presence, it is advisable to establish a dedicated profile that showcases its unique voice and style.
 This can be achieved by uploading visually-striking images that are pertinent to your blog’s content and crafting captivating descriptions to accompany them.
 By pinning your posts on your profile, interested visitors can easily click through and land directly on your blog, thereby generating additional traffic.
 Alternatively, you may also consider incorporating QR codes on your profile to provide quick and seamless access to your blog, as this is becoming an increasingly popular way to connect with potential readers.

-Pinterest, the platform itself is free to use, but images are copyrighted – so get permission from the owner before using them in your blog.
+The blogger app itself is free to use, but images are copyrighted – so get permission from the owner before using them in your blog.

-17. Shutterstock – Hub to premium royalty HD photos, music, and videos
+17. Shutterstock – Hub to Premium Royalty HD Photos, Music, and Videos

-Shutterstock contains royalty stock images, illustrations, music, and videos – which basically means, after you pay for Shutterstock’s subscription, you can download and use any image, anywhere.
+This is one of the best apps for bloggers that contains royalty stock images, illustrations, music, and videos – which basically means, after you pay for Shutterstock’s subscription, you can download and use any image, anywhere.
 Just like Unsplash, as we discussed above – but here, since you’re paying, you can use these images and videos even for commercial purposes like social media ads, or marketing campaigns.

 18. Kompose – Human & Advance AI Chatbot Tool